 Located diagonal across the street from Chopt also in the Barracks Road area is Cava.
 It’s a bit tricky to get in and out of the parking lot, but it’s worth it for those pita chips!

 Boozy + Brunch

-The Fitzroy is good for lunch on any day of the week, but brunch in particular!
-Traditionally (as in non pandemic) they served a brunch buffet that I hope will return.
-Go there for amazing champagne cocktails and get the kale salad topped with the hot honey fried chicken!!
+The Fitzroy is open for Sunday brunch only, but the chicken and waffles are worth a visit!
+Go there for amazing champagne cocktails and get the kale salad topped with the hot honey fried chicken.